 It is impossible to explain the feeling, but this video provided and edited by You Fly gives you a great idea of what you can expect.

-It is the coolest thing on earth and I am amazed that I don’t feel nauseous.
+Flying a stunt plane is the coolest thing on earth and I am amazed that I don’t feel nauseous.
 I feel quite comfortable actually and have the time of my life.

 After my lesson is complete, Vincent takes over and spins and banks and turns upside down and all around to finish off the thrills.
 I can’t take the smile off my face and enjoy the feeling of weightlessness.
 When we fly upside down, I can’t believe it.
-We’re flying upside down!
+We’re flying upside down people!

 After the flight I felt ready to take on the art of flying and Vincent set me up for a great photo op.
 He even made sure that I held on to my head gear like a true professional.